 I feel that there are two things we all need to say to plastic: ‘goodbye’ and ‘thank you.’

 I’ll be guiding participants through a meditation where they connect with what plastic used to be: travelling back in time, back to the Earth of ancient times, to an era when every bit of plastic that surrounds us was still oil, and then further back … to the land and aquatic animals whose bodies once formed this substance (an especially poignant association, to me, as wild animals have suffered so severely because of our attachment to plastic).

-I have a couple of venue possibilities in mind.
-Before formally approaching either of them, however, I want to make sure that there are, in fact, people who will turn up. 😁 If at least two people express interest in attending the workshop before January, that will be sufficient to create the group dynamic I’m hoping for – three people in the room is the minimum number that feels right – but if more than two people come forward, great! 😊
+Before formally approaching any venue or organiser, however, I want to make sure that there are, in fact, people who will turn up. 😁 If at least two people express interest in attending the workshop before January, that will be sufficient to create the group dynamic I’m hoping for – three people in the room is the minimum number that feels right – but if more than two people come forward, great! 😊

 I’m definitely taking a leap into the unknown – having never run a workshop of this kind before – but I’m being led onwards by a sense of quiet peace.
 I’m not afraid to come across as ‘weird’ anymore – at this point, I’m pretty much owning my weirdness, and I’m very much done with being embarrassed about it.
 I know that this is a path I want to follow.
 I know that these workshops will happen at the right time and in the right place.
 If two people don’t express interest before January, I’ll simply know that the timing or conditions aren’t quite right, and I will set this idea aside until another time.

 Meanwhile, as an avid witch, one practice I’ve adopted is to include plastic items on my altar, side by-side with my beautiful crystals, stones and other natural objects.
 This is my way of acknowledging the INCREDIBLY sacred energies plastic holds, as a material that once took the form of oil.